FACULTY & STAFF

 In her personal time, Virginia especially enjoys outdoor physical activities such as gravel biking, running, nature walks near water, and Crossfit.
 She loves seasonal crafts and handmade decoration, small DIY and organizational projects, tracking “quotable quotes" from overheard dialogue (especially funny ones), word games, nature art, food art, music, photo and video documentation of life's simple joys and adventures, and writing.

-Michelle Svenson, Early Childhood Assistant Teacher
+Madeline Starling, Early Childhood Lead Teacher

 Born and raised in New Jersey, Madeline was fascinated by music and movement, studying voice, flute and piano, gymnastics and spending many enjoyable hours hiking, climbing and fishing in the outdoors.
 At Rutgers University she was originally enrolled in a BS in Environmental Science, however she found herself more fascinated by linguistic, anthropological and creative courses.
 After two years, she took a break from her university studies to find a more balanced form of education.
 Along the way, she completed online courses in natural and holisitic medicine, a 600-hour program in massage therapy, and put two years of apprentice-work at organic and biodynamic farms around the country.
 At the end of this sabbatical, after writing a song on her guitar in her yurt, she asked herself what she cared most about: at the top of her list, was children and the great potential they represent.